 All morning drop offs will be at the south door (main entrance).
 Doors will be unlocked at 8:15 a.m.
 After dropping students off, proceed forward and exit through the parking lot.
 For the safety of pedestrians crossing from the parking lot, do not make a U-turn by the covered entrance.

 Dismissal will proceed from both the south (main) and west (side) doors.
 Kindergarten through 2nd grade will use the south door.
 3rd through 8th grade will use the west door.
 If a student in kindergarten through 2nd grade has a sibling in the upper grades, that student will also be dismissed from the west door.

 Parents picking up at the south door will line up in the same manner as morning drop off and exit via the main entrance on Wyatt Road.
 Cars should not cut through the west parking lot when arriving or exiting.

 Parents picking up at the west door will enter the playground-side parking lot via Lincoln from 7 Highway.
-Park-and-wait in a designated parking spot.
-Students will come to the car.
+Drive through in a U-shape and pull up to the playground where the student will come to the car.
 Exit via the west driveway and proceed to 7 Highway (6th Street can be used to access Wyatt Rd.)
 Cars should not park in the crosswalk or exit through the south parking lot.